vuejs/rfcs/active-rfcs/0000-router-use-loader.md

 Standarize and improve data fetching by adding helpers to be called within page components:

 - Automatically integrate fetching to the navigation cycle (or not by making it non-blocking)
-- Automatically rerun when used params changes (avoid unnecessary fetches)
+- Automatically rerun when used params/query params/hash changes (avoid unnecessary fetches)
 - Basic client-side caching with time-based expiration to only fetch once per navigation while using it anywhere
 - Provide control over loading/error states
 - Allow parallel or sequential data fetching (loaders that use each other)

 This proposal concerns the Vue Router 4 but some examples concern [unplugin-vue-router](https://github.com/posva/unplugin-vue-router) usage for improved DX.
 Especially the typed routes usage.
+Note this new API doesn't require the mentioned plugin but it **greatly improves the DX**.

 # Basic example

-We can define any amount of loaders by **exporting them** in **page components**.
-They return a **composable that can be used anywhere in the app**.
+We can define any amount of _loaders_ by **exporting them** in **page components** (components associated to a route).
+They return a **composable that can be used in any component** (not only pages).

+A loader is **exported** from a non-setup `<script>` in a page component:

 ```vue
 <script lang="ts">